afragen/core-rollback/README.md

 ## Description

-Seamless rollback of WordPress Core in your current locale using the Core Update API and Core Update methods.
+Seamless rollback of WordPress Core to the current releases using the Core Update API and Core update methods.

 ## Usage